roginydevi/Origin-URL-shortener/README.md

 # URL Shortener

-A simple URL shortener application built with Spring Boot that allows to create shortened versions of long URLs.
+URL shortener application built with Spring Boot that allows to create shortened versions of long URLs and redirect URLs when short url is provided.

 ## Features Included